Written By Liz Oakes

 There is a relationship between potassium and hypertension, or abnormally high blood pressure.
 A review in 1997 found that low potassium intake may be a factor in the development of high blood pressure.

-Changing your diet to increase fruits that contain potassium, such as dried apricots, prunes and raisins, as well as fresh avocado, bananas and tomatoes is one of the natural gout remedies.
+Changing your diet to increase a range of different fruits that contain potassium, such as dried apricots, prunes and raisins, as well as fresh avocado, bananas, papaya and tomatoes is one of the natural gout remedies.

 It is valuable to increase potassium rich food if you have high blood pressure, as it is difficult to get an excess by eating good sources of potassium in the diet.